Exact Latitude is proud to provide Long Beach businesses with unparalleled SEO and other forms of digital marketing services.

 Potential Corporate Advantages

 Great weather and palm-tree lined shores aren’t the only factors that attract companies to Long Beach.
 The city has historically been extremely friendly to entrepreneurs and established enterprises.
 The loss of major employers over the years made the local government more willing to offer services and help connect business owners with support.
+The location also puts companies in close proximity to countless Los Angeles marketing companies.

-Companies that want to make names for their brands here can count on ample assistance when it comes to seeking grants, state incentives and financial assistance.
+Companies that want to make names for their brands here can count on ample assistance when it comes to seeking grants, state incentives, and financial assistance.
 The city’s Economic and Prosperity Development Department offers workshops and introduces businesses to various departments and programs.
-These resources help companies do everything from finding competitive pricing on utilities to improving their chances at obtaining permits or getting low-cost business licenses complete with favorable tax rates.
+These resources help companies do everything from finding competitive pricing on utilities to improving their chances of obtaining permits or getting low-cost business licenses complete with favorable tax rates.

 Of the 43,731 companies located in the city in 2012, around 18,000, or 41 percent, were women-owned.
 This was slightly more favorable than the national average’s approximate 37 percent women-owned businesses.
 With ownership stakes in more than half of Long Beach companies, minorities were far better off than they were in the U.S. at large, which makes sense considering the city’s long-held custom of welcoming diversity.